Sump Pump Float Switch Working Principle

 Pump-down float switches (normally open) work with pumps that empty a tank.
 The float switch shuts off the pump before it runs out of water entirely and starts sucking air.
 The pump can lose its prime by sucking air, shortening its lifespan.
 Pump-down float switches are approximately 101 mm - 152 mm (4 - 6 inches) above the pump suction.
 The switch inside the float closes when the water level increases.
 The closed connection within the switch supplies power to the pump.
 The pump turns on and removes the water from the tank.
 As the water level drops, the switch inside the float switch falls down, the internal switch will open, and the pump will turn off.

-A tethered float switch has a floating element that lowers and rises with the water level in the sump basin.
+A tethered float switch is commonly used with sump pumps.
+It has a floating element that lowers and rises with the water level in the sump basin.
 The switch creates a closed circuit that triggers the pump when the level exceeds a preset height.
 The switch mechanism comprises a floating hollow body with a steel ball inside.
 The floating element attaches to the pump with a cord.
 When the float pivots, the internal ball moves due to gravity and operates an electrical switch.
 Changing the cord length determines the level range of the switch.

 The main drawback of tethered switches is that they require a large basin to move up and down.
 The longer the cord, the larger the risk that the float tangles on things inside the basin.
 Read our article on float switch wiring for more information on how to wire float switches.